Zero-Day Management in the Mend AppSec Platform

 Library name matches.

-Click the red View Full Exposure button at the lower-right of the Zero-Day Data table to navigate to the zero-day findings report that is relevant to your organization’s inventory.
+Click the red View Your Exposure button to navigate to the zero-day findings report that is relevant to your organization’s inventory.

 Note: